Avalanche Transceiver Interference Advice

 As a rescuer: In search (receive) mode, electronic interference is a much bigger issue, as initially the transceiver is trying to pick out a very weak, distant signal from the background noise.
 Switched on electronic items within 50cm of your transceiver can result in a reduced search range, so you may have to narrow your search strip width and interference can also sometimes create false distance/direction readings or problems with processing multiple burials.

 So, how to proceed?
-Well, it might help first if we look at the transceiver manufacturers guidelines, which are based on the findings of this research and their own studies.
+Well, it might help first if we look at the transceiver manufacturers guidelines, which are based on the findings of this research, their own studies and how people behave on the hill.

 Transceiver Manufacturers Recommendations